wptrainingteam/choosing-and-installing-themes/README.md

 ## Notes for the Instructor

 *   The last two screening questions do not have preferred answers.
 They are there to condition the students for the material you will be showing.
 *   The lesson should alternate between short lectures and live demos.
-You, as the teacher, need a working local WordPress installation for the demos.
+You, as the instructor, need a working local WordPress installation for the demos.
 *   Students should not be working on their site during lectures and demos.
 Questions from students will be very specific to their case, so it is better to plan a period where the students can test things on their own site and you are able to answer their questions individually.